PostHog/posthog.com/contents/blog/posthog-alternatives.md

 1. **Autocapture:** PostHog automatically captures events, which means you don't have to manually decide what events to track, unless you want to.
 It saves time for engineers and product managers, and ensures you'll always have usable data even if you forgot to create a custom event.

-2. **Single tool vs all-in-one:** While it offers integrations with third-party A/B testing, feature flag, and session replay tools, Mixpanel doesn't offer much outside typical product analytics features.
+2. **Single tool vs all-in-one:** While it offers integrations with third-party A/B testing, feature flag, and session replay tools, Mixpanel doesn't offer much outside typical product analytics features like event tracking and visualization.
 PostHog integrates all these features into one platform.

 3. **Avoiding surprise bills:** PostHog allows you to set billing limits, so you can avoid surprise bills.
 Mixpanel charges you for any overage above your pre-paid events volume.

 **Read more:** [In-depth PostHog vs Mixpanel comparison](/blog/posthog-vs-mixpanel)

-### What people like
+### What people like about Mixpanel

 Users frequently praise Mixpanel's customer support: